initia-labs/CometKMS/SECURITY.md

 Under these conditions, CometKMS prevents double-signing even through repeated node restarts or leadership changes, at the cost of temporary signing pauses whenever safety cannot be guaranteed.

+## Disclaimer

+CometKMS is provided on an "as is" basis without warranties of any kind.
+The authors or distributors are not liable for damages, slashing penalties, or other losses that may result from running the software.
+Operators remain responsible for validating their deployments and monitoring production clusters.